 Quitting the Couch: Five Reasons People Leave Therapy Prematurely

-After being in therapy for several years and in a particularly low place, a friend of mine asked her therapist if he thought she should look into anti-depressants.
+After being in therapy for several years and in a particularly low place, a friend of mine asked her therapist if he thought she should look into taking anti-depressants.
 “I would recommend it if I thought you were in a crisis,” he said, as part of his response.
-This sentence jumped out and stung her.
+This sentence jumped out and stung my friend.
 She felt completely invisible.
-Hadn’t he seen how much pain she was in?
+Hadn’t her therapist seen how much pain she was in?
 Did he think she was making a big deal out of nothing?

 Upset, she confided in me that she was leaving therapy.
 She was mad at her therapist and felt like he clearly didn’t understand her.
 Besides, she said, she’d been going for a while now and her problems still weren’t solved!
 She was shelling out a lot of money, after all.
 So what was the point?